csiro-data-school/python-files/_episodes/17-argparse.md

     """Returns an ordered dictionary containing the sorted count of words in a string, with the word as dictionary key.
     """

+def print_counts(counts, min_count=2):
+    """Prints the word counts.
+Only words with a count greater than or equal to `min_count` are displayed.
+    """
 ~~~
 {: .language-python}

-Don't worry about how these two functions work.
+Don't worry about how these functions work.
 The important thing for this
 episode is knowing what the inputs and outputs are.

 > ## Run wordcount.py